 The City's real estate portfolio includes all the facilities necessary to provide the basic functions of government, such as parks, police stations, fire stations, libraries, maintenance yards and administrative space.
 Additionally, the department manages a major league baseball stadium, an 8,000-acre Agricultural Preserve and nearly 60,000 acres of open space.
 City properties support over 800 leases and agreements with third parties, generating more than $80 million in income and providing cultural and community-based services, including the iconic Balboa Park and San Diego’s water wonderland, Mission Bay.

 - The Acquisitions Team provides complete real estate acquisition and relocation services for the City of San Diego.
 The Acquisition Team acquires sites for public facilities, parks, open space, and rights-of-way for streets and utilities.
-If private residences or businesses are affected by these acquisitions, the Team provides the occupants with relocation assistance to minimize the disruption.

 - The Airport Operations Teams are primarily focused on Airport Safety at Brown Field Municipal Airport and Montgomery-Gibbs Executive Airport.
 They conduct daily and periodic inspections of the runways and taxiways to ensure compliance with the FAA, Caltrans – Division of Aeronautics and other entities’ regulations.
 They also serve as the primary points of contact for airport users.
 Additionally, they perform airfield maintenance and repair work such as replacing airfield signs and repainting markings.